Cacasapo/fmtuner/readme.txt

 = How many tracks can I display? =

-Tracks can be limited in the settings page for fmTuner, however Last.fm provides up to 10 Recent Tracks.
-Loved and Top Tracks offer many, many more.
+Tracks can be limited in the settings page for fmTuner, however Last.fm only provides up to 10 Recent Tracks.
+Loved and Top Tracks offer many more.
 Between 1 and 10 is recommended.

 == Removal ==